 Buy One Get One free (BOGO) strategy is one of the common schemes of sales promotions.
 And we use it widely throughout the world.
 In fact, the BOGO scheme achieved a high degree of momentum and popularity amongst purchases.

 And what is a BOGO strategy?
-A BOGO strategy is to offering the user a product free of charge or at a reduced price in exchange for the purchase of another item at a full price.
+A BOGO strategy is to offer the user a product free of charge or at a reduced price in exchange for the purchase of another item at a full price.

-As we defined that BOGO is strategy to buy a product at a full price when another item is given for free or is purchased at a discounted price.
+As we defined that BOGO is a strategy to buy a product at full price when another item is given for free or is purchased at a discounted price.
 So basically, there are two main types of BOGO defined in the market: Money promotion and Non-monetary promotion.

-Spend at least 2 minutes to look at our table below to discuss with us how you understand BOGO types?
+Spend at least 2 minutes to look at our table below to discuss with us how you understand BOGO types.
 We summarize based on the study of Consumer Reflections on “Buy One Get One Free” (BOGO) Promotion by K. Jayaraman and Mohammad Iranmanesh.

 |Monetary Promotion||1.
 Price Cut|